AdobeDocs/experience-manager-learn.en/help/forms/document-services/pdf-forms-and-documents.md

 Sample files can be [downloaded from here](assets/pdf-file-types.zip)

-## Xml Forms Architecture PDF
+## XML Forms Architecture PDF(XFA PDF)

-Adobe uses the term PDF form to refer to the interactive and dynamic Forms you create with AEM Forms Designer.
+Adobe uses the term XFA PDF form to refer to the interactive and dynamic Forms you create with AEM Forms Designer.
 The Forms and files you create with Designer are based on Adobe’s XML Forms Architecture (XFA).
 In many ways, the XFA PDF file format is closer to an HTML file than it is to a traditional PDF file.
 For example, the following code shows you what a simple text object Looks like in an XFA PDF file.

 ![Text-field](assets/text-field.JPG)